Basic Rights Queensland: Who We Are

 We are committed to enabling access to justice through innovative service provision and making the complex comprehensible.

-We embrace and understand diversity.
+As a Qld community Legal Centre we embrace and understand diversity.

 We are clearly accountable for our actions so as to maintain trust with our clients, the wider community, and funders.